No Fee Unless You Win

 Some of the money awarded to you in your personal injury case is for past and future medical expenses.
 Your ex-spouse has no claim to this money, because you were the one undergoing the medical treatment.
 If your spouse supported you financially while you were unable to work, the judge might (or might not) award him or her or a greater share of the lost income part of the settlement, but your ex cannot touch the money awarded to you for medical bills.
 The same goes for money that you received in the personal injury lawsuit for pain and suffering or emotional distress.
 Even though your spouse might have found life after the accident stressful, the damages awarded were for your pain and suffering, not your spouse’s.

-Walton Telken Injury Attorneys represents clients injured in car accidents and other kinds of accidents.
-Contact Walton Telken Injury Attorneys in the Edwardsville, Illinois area for a legal consultation and to see if your car accident injury is grounds for a lawsuit.
+Walton Telken Bragee Injury Attorneys represents clients injured in car accidents and other kinds of accidents.
+Contact Walton Telken Bragee Injury Attorneys in the Edwardsville, Illinois area for a legal consultation and to see if your car accident injury is grounds for a lawsuit.